Hosieelias/World-Cup-2018-Stats/README.md

 ## Project Description

-Gives information on which teams scored and how well each team did in the 2018 world cup.
+Allows user to search match days to find all world cup games on thhat day.
+Lets user look atr specific teams and see their stats for each game.
+User can also find the different players and show their stats.

 ## API and Data Sample
 [World Cup](https://raw.githubusercontent.com/openfootball/worldcup.json/master/2018/worldcup.json)